-In the event of a significant emergency affecting communications across the Coast, all amateur radio operators should, if it is safe to do so:
+In the event of a significant emergency affecting communications across the Sunshine Coast, all amateur radio operators should, if it is safe to do so:

-- Monitor the VE7RXZ repeater on VHF 147.220 MHz + T100.0 for traffic or requests for assistance from VE7SCE. - If able, also monitor simplex VHF Fix Me! : 146.490 MHz and/or 146.565 MHz for traffic or request for assistance from VE7SCE. - If able, monitor EMBC HF frequencies for information (see below).
+- Monitor the VE7RXZ repeater on VHF 147.220 MHz +600 T100.0 for traffic or requests for assistance from VE7SCE, if able also monitor VE7SCK 442.650 T100.0. - If able, also monitor simplex VHF: 146.490 MHz and/or 146.565 MHz for traffic or request for assistance from VE7SCE. - If able, monitor EMBC HF frequencies for information (see below).

-Note that VE7SCE will not likely use HF for local communications on the Sunshine Coast, however relays may be required for another station on frequency.
+Note: It is unlikely that VE7SCE will use HF for local communications on the Sunshine Coast, however relays may be required for another station on frequency and operators should monitor EMBC or BC Public Service Net HF frequencies if able to do so.